The Lazy Acres Family

 Lazy Acres Christmas tree farm was founded in 1980 by Raburn and Shirley May.

 Michael and Cathy May purchased Lazy Acres from his parents in January 2001.
-Today, the farm has grown into multi seasonal business offering a Bunny Patch at Easter, Pumpkin Patch in the fall, Christmas trees and an amazing Christmas light show.
+Today, the farm has grown into a multi seasonal business offering a Bunny Patch at Easter, Pumpkin Patch in the fall, Christmas trees and an amazing Christmas light show.

 The May's have one daughter, Mikayla, and an extended family of friends and employees who help make the farm a special place to enjoy.

 Each year we add to our family by hiring the best and brightest "farm hands".
-If you would like to become a part of our extended family, watch our Facebook page for hiring announcements in August.
+If you would like to become a part of our extended "farmily", watch our Facebook page for hiring announcements in August.